lnxjedi/gopherbot/README.md

 # Gopherbot
-A chatops-oriented chatbot written in Go, inspired by Hubot.
+A chatops-oriented chat bot written in Go, inspired by Hubot.

 ## Features
 * A thread-safe brain with consistency guarantees